gokartgo/Sertis-test-frontend/README.md

 import "name you want" from 'your path css , scss'

 ### Example
-import classes from './folder/example.scss'
+import classes from './folder/example.scss'<br/>
 &lt;a className={classes.classNameInExample.scss}&gt;

 ## use svg
-import "name you want" from 'your path svg'
+import "name you want" from 'your path svg'<br/>
 *important first letter will be capitalized

 ### Example
-import Logo from './logo.svg'
+import Logo from './logo.svg'<br/>
-&lt;Logo /&gt;
+&lt;Logo /&gt;<br/>
-use with class name
+use with class name<br/>
-import classes from './folder/example.scss'
+import classes from './folder/example.scss'<br/>
 &lt;Logo className={classes.classNameInExample.scss} /&gt;

 ## use png
 import "name you want" from 'your path png'

 ### Example
-import image from './image.png' import classes from './folder/example.scss'
+import image from './image.png'<br/>
+import classes from './folder/example.scss'<br/>
 &lt;img src={image} className={classes.classNameInExample.scss} /&gt;